ubc-library-rc/rc-docs/docs/gaaonboarding/payroll.md

 You can access a PDF copy of UBC's current pay schedule by clicking the button under "Payroll Calendar" at <a href="https://finance.ubc.ca/payroll/procedures-resources-administrators">https://finance.ubc.ca/payroll/procedures-resources-administrators</a>.

-In the event you have any questions regarding your pay associated with your Research Commons position, please contact Brett Dimond (primary Timekeeper) at brett.dimond@ubc.ca or 604-827-0746.
-In the event you are unable to reach him, please contact Sarah Blay (secondary Timekeeper) at sarah.blay@ubc.ca.
+In the event you have any questions regarding your pay associated with your Research Commons position, please contact the Research Commons Coordinator.

 Thank you for taking the time to review this information.
 We're excited to have you on our team, and we look forward to working with you!